Expert dental care in Thailand, coordinated for you

 What Affects the Price?

 The number of teeth treated and the complexity of the sculpting are the main variables.
 A single chipped tooth repaired in 30 minutes costs far less than a 10-tooth polychromatic layered makeover.
 Indirect composite veneers cost more due to the added lab step.
-Dentist experience also plays a role — a specialist in composite artistry may charge a premium.
+Dentist experience also plays a role, and a specialist in composite artistry may charge a premium.

 Cost by Technique